-3.7: Requests for Credit Overload
+3.6: Requests for Credit Overload

-MAC students can take no more than 14 credit hours per term.
+MSM students can take no more than 14 credit hours per term.
 To take more than 14 credits in a term, one must receive approval from the Associate Dean.

-Students who wish to be considered for a credit overload should send a brief paragraph to the MAC Program Registrar explaining why they are seeking an overload for the upcoming term and how they plan to manage the additional coursework.
+Students who wish to be considered for a credit overload should send a brief paragraph to the MSM Program Registrar explaining why they are seeking an overload for the upcoming term and how they plan to manage the additional coursework.
 The written request should be submitted to the Program Registrar at least one month before the term starts.
 Please note that submission of a written request does not guarantee the request will be granted; the student's circumstances will be reviewed fully.
 Credit overloads are granted on a case-by-case basis.
 Students who have received "L" grades in prior terms are typically not approved for overloads.

-3.8: Personal and Academic Difficulties
+3.7: Personal and Academic Difficulties

 Your success as a student is important to us.
-If you experience a personal or work crisis, such as job loss, family deaths, illness or other unforeseen situations, especially that could affect your academic performance, let us know, whether by contacting the Assistant Director of Program Engagement, the program office, or your faculty.
+If you experience a personal or work crisis, such as job loss, family deaths, illness or other unforeseen situations, especially that could affect your academic performance, let us know by contacting the program office or your faculty.